 Buy Me a Coffee at ko-fi.com

 Have you ever tried taking a photo of your pattern pieces and tracing them in software, and the dimensions are not quite right?
+Or wanted to correct the perspective of scanned documents, technical drawings, anything else?
 This tool will help you correct the perspective of your photo to assist making accurate traces digitally, for example in Inkscape or Adobe Illustrator.
-Only corrects 2D perspective, not 3D objects.
+Only corrects flat 2D perspective such as paper, not 3D objects.

 Might have bugs, let me know!